neuralmagic/examples/demos/windows-text-generation-server/README.md

 # LLM text generation on Windows using WSL and DeepSparse Server

-Here is a guide for running a large language model (LLM) for text generation on Windows using Windows Subsystem for Linux (WSL) and DeepSparse Server
+Here is a guide for running a large language model (LLM) for text generation on Windows using the Windows Subsystem for Linux (WSL) together with the DeepSparse Server

 ### Prerequisites
 - Windows 10 or 11 Operating System